-Under the CARES Act, if you are a "qualified individual" under IRS rules (as defined below), you may request a Coronavirus-Related Distribution (CRD) to be paid prior to December 30, 2020 from your vested account balance under the Plan.
-CRDs are not subject to the same tax consequences as other distributions.
+Under the CARES Act, if you were a "qualified individual" under IRS rules (as defined below), you were permitted to request a Coronavirus-Related Distribution (CRD) to be paid prior to December 30, 2020 from your vested account balance under the Plan.
+CRDs were not subject to the same tax consequences as other distributions.
 Below is further information on CRDs.

-The CRDs will be available to both active and terminated colleagues.
-The CRDs are
+The CRDs were available to both active and terminated colleagues.
+The CRDs were

-- Limited to \$100,000 for the 2020 calendar year.
-You are responsible for limiting your aggregated withdrawals across all 401(k) plans (with current and former employers) and personal IRAs to \$100,000. - Not subject to the 20% mandatory federal tax withholding upon distribution. - Not subject to the 10% early withdrawal penalty.
+Limited to \$100,000 for the 2020 calendar year.
+You were responsible for limiting your aggregated withdrawals across all 401(k) plans (with current and former employers) and personal IRAs to \$100,000.

+- Not subject to the 20% mandatory federal tax withholding upon distribution. - Not subject to the 10% early withdrawal penalty.

-To request a CRD, please complete the Coronavirus Related Distribution (CRD) Request Form and follow all applicable instructions.
-Note that if you request a CRD, the hierarchy for the withdrawal of funds under the CRD will be pro rata across all funds and money types.
+Note that if you requested a CRD, the hierarchy for the withdrawal of funds under the CRD was pro rata across all funds and money types.